• Skip to primary navigation

 Well, I’m here to tell you that’s not going to work.
 Unless you have extensive experience in purchasing properties or have a close personal relationship with a real estate lawyer, that is a no-no.

-Another advantage of hiring a realtor is that they know the neighbourhood.
+Another advantage of hiring a realtor is that they know the neighborhood.
 You saw your dream house, and everything seems perfect.
-But the realtor will tell you the kind of neighbourhood you will be moving into.
+But the realtor will tell you the kind of neighborhood you will be moving into.

-Are they notorious for crimes, break-ins?
+Are they notorious for crimes, and break-ins?
 Or the neighbours are just terrible?
 The realtor knows that.

-And since I know you want a pleasant neighbourhood, let me tell you how to choose a good realtor.
+And since I know you want a pleasant neighborhood, let me tell you how to choose a good realtor.

 How to Choose A Realtor